Welcome to the 2857 Society website

 During 1988 it was given a brake overhaul and the worst of some major dents straightened out.
 The springs were in a deplorable state, with rusting between the leaves forcing them apart at all angles.
 It was decided that the cost of a professional overhaul of these springs would easily exceed the cost of the whole wagon, so Society members stripped them down themselves.
 Once the rust had been removed the spring leaves tended to spring back to their original shape, enabling new central buckles to be made and welded into position.
 Reassembly was followed by a repaint into LMS grey livery, the job being completed just in time for the wagon to feature in the Anniversary Goods Train organised by the Society to celebrate 2857’s 70th birthday.
 This goods train was one of the first to be sponsored entirely by photographers, voluntary contributions raising about £455.
 After cost of coal, publicity etc a small surplus was made, divided equally between the ‘2857 Society’ and the SVR Wagon Department who had given much encouragement and assistance in the wagon’s restoration.

-Whilst this hopper wagon has featured in several photographers’ freight train demonstrations it has yet physically to earn its keep on the SVR, though the long term intention is to adapt it to serve as a ballast hopper.
-This will involve a complete re-design of the drop door mechanism to allow a controlled discharge, a design task rendered particularly difficult when trying to retain the authentic appearance of this historic vehicle.
+Whilst this hopper wagon featured in several photographers’ freight train demonstrations it never physically earned its keep on the SVR.
+A complete re-design of the drop door mechanism to allow a controlled discharge was seen as particularly difficult, though not impossible, when trying to retain the authentic appearance of this historic vehicle and unsurprisingly this never got completed.